-266 Jean-Marie Henckaerts and Stefaan Van Der Jeught, "Human Rights Protection under the New Constitutions of Central Europe," Loyola of Los Angeles International and Comparative Law Review, 20 (1998), 478.
+266 Jean-Marie Henckaerts and Stefaan Van Der Jeught, "Human Rights Protection under the New Constitutions of Central Europe," Loyola of Los Angeles International and Comparative Law Review 20 (1998), 478.
 The Slovak Republic incorporated the Charter of Fundamental Rights and Freedoms directly into its constitution.
 Ibid.
-USTAVA SLOVENSKJ REPUBLIKY [Constitution] arts.
-11-54 (Slovk.), reprinted in The Rebirth of Democracy - 12 Constitutions of Central and Eastern Europe 500-16 (1995).
+USTAVA SLOVENSKJ REPUBLIKY [Constitution] Arts.
+11-54 (Slovk.), reprinted in The Rebirth of Democracy - 12 Constitutions of Central and Eastern Europe (2nd ed), (ed.
+International Institute of Democracy) (Strasbourg: Council of Europe Publ., 1996), 327-60.

-267 Maidan.
+267 Maidan, [the film].